Solar System Class 8 Notes Pdf

 Planets

-Inner Planets: The four planets Mercury Venus Earth Mars are called Inner Planets.
+Inner Planets: The four planets Mercury Venus Earth Mars are called the Inner Planets.

 Outer Planets: Jupiter, Saturn Uranus, and Neptune are called outer planets.